PandaDoc/pandadoc-sfdc-examples/docs/Recipient.md

 ## Methods

 - `global static Recipient sObjectToRecipient(SObject sObj)`: converts SObject into Recipient according to [Recipient.RecipientSettings](#recipientrecipientsettings).
-Return null if have some error with configuration or if SOQL request has not required fields for convertation.
+Returns null if there was an error with configuration or if SOQL request doesn’t have the selected fields for conversion.

 ## Variables
 - `global static Map<String, Recipient.RecipientSettings> RECIPIENT_SETTINGS_MAP`: Dictionary where key is SObject name in lowercase and value is [Recipient.RecipientSettings](#recipientrecipientsettings) for this object.
 This dictionary automatically be initiated at first call.